Reynold97/AIIP-RAG-Agents/README.md

 - Add Verbosity to the agents
 - Update Documentation
 - Add logging and code description
-- Add a node to capture the topic of the contents that are being added to the database, and dinamically add it to the prompts marked with #***#
+- Add an agent to the index pipeline to capture the topic of the contents that are being added to the database, and dinamically add it to the prompts marked with #***#
 - Add new flow to suplement vectorstore content with werbsearch if necessary